 Subscribe for the vegconomist-newsletter and regularly receive the most important news from the vegan business world.

 *The article "Magnum Ice Cream Introduces Non-Dairy Sea Salt Caramel Bars" was first published on vegconomist.com and as such the Utopia Online editorial team is not responsible for its substance.
 Furthermore the Utopia Online editorial team has neither reviewed nor edited said content.
-Contact the author here.** Links to retailers are partially affiliate links: If you buy here, you actively support Utopia.org because we get a small portion of the proceeds.
+Contact the author here.** Links to retailers marked with ** or underlined orange are partially partner links: If you buy here, you actively support Utopia.org, because we will receive a small part of the sales proceeds.
+More info.

 Do you like this post?